 All suppliers must meet stringent requirements to participate in the program, and suppliers serving residential customers must be certified by the Public Utilities Commission of Ohio.
 The Choice program has been designed to include safeguards to provide natural gas to participants even if natural gas is not received by the supplier.

 Vectren is no longer supplying natural gas to customers.
 Since 2008, Vectren has been conducting an auction process whereby suppliers bid for the right to provide the natural gas commodity to customers who have not actively chosen a supplier.
-Three natural gas suppliers won the right to provide gas supply to Vectren customers at the Standard Choice Offer (SCO) price.
-Those companies are Constellation, DTE Energy, IGS Energy, North American Power and Volunteer Energy.
+Five natural gas suppliers won the right to provide gas supply to Vectren customers at the Standard Choice Offer (SCO) price.
+Those companies are DTE Energy Supply, Direct Energy, Volunteer Energy Services, Ohio Natural Gas and North American Power and Gas.
 This auction occurs every January.

 First, contact the supplier to reach a solution.
 If the supplier fails to make a good-faith attempt to negotiate or resolve the issue, contact the Public Utilities Commission of Ohio (PUCO) or the Ohio Consumers' Counsel.
 Consumer complaints could lead to the termination of the supplier's participation in the Choice program.
 If the supplier's participation is terminated, its customers may be served by an SCO supplier.
 Vectren will not terminate or interrupt the delivery of gas to you as a result of a dispute between you and your supplier.